Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 [6].
 Go down and select Add New Remote.
 Navigate to the remote name and press and hold down the Home button.

-Unpair Other Devices
+Unpair Other Remotes

 [1] Navigate to Settings (Gear icon) on the home screen.

-[2] Click on the Controllers and Bluetooth Devices on the Settings option
+[2] Click on the Controllers and Bluetooth Devices on the Settings option.

 [4] Choose the remote that you want to unpair from the device.